Google search operators are a vital part of every step of our process — from brainstorming and content creation all the way through outreach.

 4. inurl:[input]

 Use this operator when you want to pull sites with a specific word in the URL.
-This is useful if you’re looking for sites within a specific niche or if you want to pull up certain subfolders.
+This is useful if you’re to conduct PR in a niche industry or if you want to pull up certain subfolders.

 Example → Pampers inurl:pregnancy